-Allows users to copy content from a Google app (Gmail, Drive, Docs, Sheets, and Slides) in their corporate account to a Google app in their personal account or a third-party app.
+Allows users to copy content from a Google app (Gmail, Drive, Docs, Sheets, and Slides) in their work account to a Google app in their personal account or a third-party app.
 Also allows users to drag content between Google apps, for any account.

-To prevent users from copying or dragging information from their corporate account, or using the All inboxes feature (which combines messages from multiple Gmail accounts into one inbox), uncheck the box.
+To prevent users from copying or dragging information from their work account, or using the All inboxes feature (which combines messages from multiple Gmail accounts into one inbox), uncheck the box.